 Today’s post will help you add character and personality to your new build home with inspiration from those who have succeeded in making their home their own.

 With a lack of character features, new builds can sometimes feel a bit bland or cold.
-Create warmth and cosiness with your accessories as @allthingshome32 has done.
+Create warmth and cosiness with your accessories as @x_the_mutt_house_x has done.

-Choose cosy cushions with touchable textiles like velvet and use throws on your sofa with added details like a pom pom fringe.
-These elements beg you to sit and stay awhile.
+Choose cosy extra cushions with touchable textiles like velvet to layer up, and use throws on your bed to compliment the colour of your linen.
+These elements beg you to stay in bed that little bit longer.

 Work with Symmetry